 Winners will be announced at the CultureMap Tastemaker Awards party on April 25 at Fashion Industry Gallery.
 We’ll reveal the winners, sip cocktails, and dine on bites provided by the nominees.
 Tickets are on sale now.

-Here are our nominees for Best Bar in Dallas:
+Here are our nominees for Bar of the Year in Dallas:

 If this contest were judged by liquor sales alone, then we'd be done right now.
 This mega-bar with beer garden located across from the Deep Ellum DART train station is well known in the industry for selling more booze than any other bar in town.
 Its casual atmosphere, accessibility, and decent pizza make it an easy and appealing drop-in, and it's almost always mobbed, mostly by young singles in the late 20s to 30s range.
 This is one in a small chain founded in Arizona with locations in Scottsdale and Chicago — and another coming soon to Houston, as well.